aspl-lang/aspl/introduction.md

 > [!TIP]
 > Some very large programs might experience stack-overflow issues when allocating on the stack; passing `-heapBased` can potentially fix this.
 Alternatively, you can also try increasing the stack size using the `-stacksize` compiler option (although this is not supported on all platforms).

+## Choosing a graphics API
+> [!NOTE]
+> This section only applies to the C backend and when the target OS is Windows.

+By default, the `graphics` stdlib module uses the OpenGL API to communicate drawing calls to Windows - this is primarily done for compatibility reasons.
+That being said, using Direct3D 11 (D3D11) is preferred for production builds for several reasons, including significantly lower CPU usage and thus energy consumption on some devices (see [here](https://github.com/floooh/sokol/issues/1295)) and no flickering bugs in fullscreen mode.
+If you are sure that the machine that you want to deploy your ASPL app to has D3D11 installed, consider passing the `-d3d11` flag to the compiler to use the D3D11 interface instead of OpenGL.

 ## Resource embedding
 You can embed resources (such as images, audio files, etc.) directly into your executable using the `$embed` compile-time function: